rossmartin/DropboxPlugin/README.md

 PhoneGap Dropbox Plugin for Android
 ==================

+__Update 9/7/13 - My [Dropbox Sync Plugin](https://github.com/rossmartin/phonegap-dropbox-sync) is much better than the old one here.__

 This quick sample project will show you how to link your app with Dropbox using PhoneGap.
 It will also show how to upload and download a file from Dropbox.

 I have already included the Android Dropbox SDK in this project.